NBISweden/workshop-genome_annotation/labs/rnaseq_fetch.md

 ```
 scp __YOURLOGIN__@rackham.uppmax.uu.se:/proj/g2019006/nobackup/__YOURLOGIN__/RNAseq_assembly/fastqc_reports/YOURFILE .
 ```
-:question: what kind of result do you have?
+:question: what kind of results do you have?

 <details>
 <summary>:key: Click to see the solution .</summary>